momentohq/aws-usage-analyzer/README.md

 # aws-usage-analyzer

-The aws-usage-analyzer script will fetch information about your Elasticache clusters and DynamoDB Tables to help find oppurtunities for optomizations with Momento.
+The aws-usage-analyzer script will fetch information about your Elasticache clusters and DynamoDB Tables to help find opportunities for optimizations with Momento.

 ![Usage Diagram](./docs/imgs/AWS-Usage-Analyzer.png)